braz96/skin.mimic/readme.md

 - Added skin setting to change default background image.
 - Added 8 custom widgets to skin settings.
 - Added large icon option to InfoWall view for videos.
+- Added extra fanart option to InfoWall, Showcase, and BannerInfo views for videos.

 ***
 **2.1.2**